 Macalester Alumni of Color Collective

-This alumni-driven project is a joint initiative with Alumni Engagement and the Law Warschaw Gallery, with selection and advisory committees including alumni, faculty, staff, and students.
+This alumni-driven project is a joint initiative with Alumni Engagement and the Law Warschaw Gallery.
+The selection and advisory committees included students, alumni, faculty, and staff.

 Expanded Educational Opportunities (EEO) was an early affirmative action program at Macalester in St. Paul, Minnesota, that reflected the goals of a self-consciously liberal campus environment.
 This daring and contentious program became deeply implicated in the negotiation of Macalester’s identity in the 1960s and early 1970s.
 The story of EEO also interacts with broader national narratives of affirmative action, racial politics, and student activism.
 Finally, a recent public history survey conducted on Macalester’s campus begins to reveal how EEO is remembered at Macalester and how it continues to inform and reflect current community identity.

 For more information on this program and campus history, visit:

 - Expanded Educational Opportunities (EEO): https://www.macalester.edu/news/2019/04/shaping-a-better-macalester-eeo-at-50-years/

 To celebrate the 50th year of EEO, Macalester has revisited the history of this significant program and its ongoing impact on campus and the varied experiences of alumni of color through alumni feedback sessions, which have informed this project.
 The goal of this public artwork is to create an on-going presence of this history and future outlook, representing the progress, pain, celebration, struggles, and awareness of the work that we will always be doing to truly live our multicultural values.

 Located in a high-traffic area, the public artwork will serve as a visual symbol of the progress made and the work that will continue to be done to honor our students of color and the alumni who have come before them.

 Reconciliation, celebration, and a call to action